 This list is incomplete.
 We could also add in throws, planks, twists, and all manner of other movements that help build a formidable physique.
 However, these can often be folded into the above movement patterns.
 For example, a one-handed overhead press will develop your obliques as a throw would.

 However, some lifts still won’t fit in this system.
 For example, neck curls won’t fit into any of those movement patterns.
 That’s okay.
-It’s an important lift for developing overall aesthetics, but it’s still a fairly minor lift.
+It’s an important lift for developing overall aesthetics, and it’s essential for building a thicker neck, but it’s still a fairly minor lift.
 We’ll simply call it an extra.

 The same is true with forearm training.
 Yes, our forearms will be trained to some extend with deadlifts and chin-ups, but those grip muscles won’t necessarily add much to our forearm circumference, given that it’s the wrist flexors and extensors that contribute most to our forearm size.
 Better to add in some wrist curls and extensions if we want forearms that look strong.

 Are these lifts for men or women?
 We tested this system on both men and women and it worked great in both cases.

 However, there needs to be some flexibility to allow for varying goals.
 If someone wants to use the deadlift to develop their upper back, they might choose a conventional deadlift and add in plenty of barbell rows as an accessory.
 On the other hand, if someone wants more hip growth, they can choose a sumo deadlift and then add in plenty of hip thrusts as an accessory.